paritytech/polkadot-sdk/src/api/archive_unstable_body.md

 **Parameters**:

-- `hash`: String containing an hexadecimal-encoded hash of the header of the block whose body to fetch.
+- `hash`: String containing a hexadecimal-encoded hash of the header of the block whose body will be retrieved.

 **Return value**: If a block with that hash is found, an array of strings containing the hexadecimal-encoded SCALE-codec-encoded transactions in that block.
 If no block with that hash is found, `null`.